 The type of presses a molder runs largely determines capabilities.
-High-end Toyo electric presses, for example, provide better repeatability and more control compared to the more common hydraulic presses.
+High-end electric presses, for example, provide better repeatability and more control compared to the more common hydraulic presses.
 The increased precision electric presses provide—such as positioning accuracy and tight tolerances of ±0.001 inch—are ideal for complex parts.

 Molders who actively seek out and install advanced machinery are literally better equipped to handle the complexities of your one-off or repeated complex injection molding projects.